johnofleek/PiloT/networkManagerDocs/Quickstart.md

    ```
    sudo apt purge openresolv dhcpcd5
    ```
    It is also possible to uninstall the dhcpcd GUI as it's no longer functional

 1. Reboot the RPi
 <BR>

 ## Configure the cellular network connection
-1. From a shell terminal - power on the PiloT
+1. From a shell terminal power on the PiloT by executing the script
    ```
    ./pilotOn.sh
    ```
-1. Wait for Mobile Broadband to appear in the *network manager applet* (should be visible on the Rpi Panel)
+1. Wait for Mobile Broadband to appear in the NetworkManager GUI this should be visible on the Rpi Panel (probably top right)
-1. Use the *network manager applet*  to configure your wwan0 settings such as APN / username / password etc - maybe some variant of these [examples](./simUse_info.md)
+1. Use the NetworkManager GUI to configure your wwan0 settings such as APN / username / password etc - maybe use some variant of these [examples](./simUse_info.md)
-1. If everything is installed and configured correctly network manager should connect the modem using the Mobile broadband profile you created is clicked
+1. If everything is installed and configured correctly NetworkManager should connect the modem when the mobile broadband profile you created is clicked in the NetworkManager GUI
 1. To power down the PiloT run the following script
    ```
    ./pilotOff.sh